Thomas Cahill (bishop): Ordained ministry

 Cahill was ordained a priest on 21 September 1935 at the age of 22 and appointed a priest of the Diocese of Sandhurst in Bendigo.
 He was consecrated a bishop shortly before his 36th birthday on 9 February 1949 and appointed Bishop of Cairns in Queensland.
-At the age of 54, he was appointed Archbishop of Goulburn in New South Wales on 13 April 1967.
+At the age of 54, he was appointed Archbishop of Canberra and Goulburn in New South Wales on 13 April 1967.

 Later life

 Still serving as archbishop, Cahill died of a heart attack in St Vincent's Hospital in Darlinghurst, Sydney, at the age of 65 on 16 April 1978.
 He had been admitted to hospital when his health deteriorated during the previous week, having been working hard at his desk until he was taken to hospital.

-His funeral was held at St Christopher's Chapel at Manuka in Canberra on 19 April 1978, conducted by the Archbishop of Sydney, James Freeman.
-After the funeral, Cahill was privately buried in the crypt of St Christopher's Chapel.
+His funeral was held at St Christopher's Cathedral at Manuka in Canberra on 19 April 1978, conducted by the Archbishop of Sydney, James Freeman.
+After the funeral, Cahill was privately buried in the crypt of the Cathedral.